tarantool/doc/sphinx/book/box/triggers.rst

+.. _triggers:
 .. _triggers-box_triggers:

-Triggers, also known as callbacks, are functions which the server executes when certain events happen.
-Currently the main types of triggers are `connection triggers`_, which are executed when a session begins or ends, and `replace triggers`_ which are for database events.
+*Triggers*, also known as *callbacks*, are functions which the server executes when certain events happen.
+Currently the main types of triggers are :ref:`connection triggers <triggers-connection_triggers>`, which are executed when a session begins or ends, and :ref:`replace triggers <triggers-replace_triggers>`, which are for database events.

 All triggers have the following characteristics: